JemRF/RF-Documentation/pages/wifidocs/wifi32s-sensor.md

 - Supports HTU21D Temperature (-40℃ – 105℃) and Humidity - Sensor, future BME280 Temperature,Humidity and Pressure
 - Although the sensor is highly accurate (±0.5°C accuracy), you can calibrate the temperature reading using a configuration in the WiFI sensor app
 - The device supports dual Wi-Fi mode, allowing it to act as both a Wi-Fi access point and a Wi-Fi client at the same time.
 A WiFI access point advertises itself through an SSID and can be connected to via any device or computer that has WiFI.
 - MQTT Setup page for connection to the MQTT Broker to relay temperature and humidity readings.
-- The WiFi Sensor supports 2 MQTT formats; more details are available in WiFi Gateway MQTT Explained.
+- The WiFi Sensor supports 3 MQTT formats; more details are available in (WiFi Pro Devices MQTT Settings)[https://documents.jemrf.com/wifi32s-mqtt.html].
 The MQTT connection can be upgraded from a standard non-secure to a secure, trusted connection.
+- MQTT Home Assistant Auto-Discovery supported.
 - Access Control Option to provide Authorization to save Changes and read hidden settings.
 - JST PH2.0 plug option for external 5 volt DC external power, or to provide power to external devices.
 - JST PH2.54 3-pin plug for external Pressure Sensor